Why do I choose bikepacking bags over traditional cycle touring panniers?

 Also be creative to add space for bikepacking; use tape to strap kit holders on, use snack pouches on the bars, bolt bottle cages to spare parts of the frame like the rear stays or down tube.
 There’s no rules other than these ones.

 I still own panniers because occasionally I still want to use them.
 For example a weekend where I want to take some beers, picnic rug, firewood etc. Then I’ll dig them out and load them up.
-Recently we went on a tour to collect plastic rubbish on remote beaches, she took panniers for this.
+Recently we went on a tour to collect plastic rubbish on remote beaches, we took panniers for this.